jesusoviedo/ai-dev-tools-zoomcamp/homework2/README.md

 - **Efficiency:** You don't need to repeat instructions in each prompt
 - **Best Practices:** Project rules are applied automatically
 - **Error Prevention:** Prevents commits of temporary files and incorrect tool usage

+### 📝 Prompt Documentation

+This project includes a `PROMPTS.md` file in the root of `homework2/` that documents the main prompts used during platform development.
+This file is useful for:

+- **Reference:** See what prompts were used to generate the code
+- **Reproducibility:** Understand how the application was built step by step
+- **Learning:** Study the applied prompt engineering techniques

+The file contains the initial prompts that guided the platform implementation, including the API-first approach with OpenAPI and the project architecture.

 ### 🎓 Homework Questions